darius/500lines/bytecode-compiler/bytecompiler.rewrite.md

         sys.argv.pop(0)
         run(sys.argv[0], '__main__')

-Here is the whole compiler as a 'literate program': a part in angle brackets stands for more code we'll see later.
-When we do, we'll show it starting with `# in the assembler:`.
-This chapter will get to two later, fancier versions of the same compiler, and they'll sometimes use chunks like `# in the assembler v1:` (replacing the earlier version, `v0`) and `# in CodeGen methods v1+:` (appearing in `v1` and also `v2`; this permits `CodeGen methods v2` to add to and not replace `v1`).
+Note that we've chosen to write a very small but working compiler as our first step -- we are running the assembler, generating the code, and then writing the generated code to a file that can be run by the Python interpreter.
+Alternatively, we could have restricted our exploration to just one of the layers (e.g. translating our assembly to bytecode and manually using `compile` in the interpreter to see what happens.)

-In this code, `pop` removes the initial `argv[0]` to leave the command-line arguments the same as if we'd run Python on the source program
+The technique of writing a minimalist but fully-functioning prototype that is often called a 'spike'.
+This is because we are writing a program that 'drives' through all the layers that we think we are going to exist in our finished product.
+The goal of a spike is to detect any obvious problems in our overall design as early as possible.
+It is thus important that we accept we may have to throw all of this code away -- in fact, there are many development methodologies that _require_ you to throw away the code and start again, no matter how successful the spike was in proving the design.

-directly: thus (with the compiler in `tailbiter.py`) you can run `python greet.py`, or `python tailbiter.py greet.py`, or (eventually) `python tailbiter.py tailbiter.py greet.py`...
+Let's further explore our proposed spike. `pop` removes the initial `argv[0]` to leave the command-line arguments the same as if we'd run Python on the source program directly: thus (with the compiler in `tailbiter.py`) you can run `python greet.py`, or `python tailbiter.py greet.py`, or (eventually) `python tailbiter.py tailbiter.py greet.py`...

     # in compile and run a file:
     def run(filename, module_name):